 - Schedule and keep annual exam appointments (or semi-annual exams for older pets).
 This is important even if your pet is not due for vaccines.

 - Keep your pet at a healthy weight.
-Obese pets are prone to many other debilitating diseases.
+Obese pets are prone to debilitating diseases like diabetes, and obesity can complicate many health conditions.